Noble Jay Brewing Company, East Lyme

 As we’d all guessed, Noble Jay had turned into a NEIPA factory in the 4 years between announcement and my visit.
 Because, of course they – what’s that?
 They didn’t?
 Holy crap, I love Noble Jay already.
 I was positively shocked to find the following 4 beers on tap during my visit: a scotch ale, a lager, a Baltic porter, and a rye pale ale.
 Wow.

-Noble Jay also had a table beer from Kent Falls on tap as well as a pils from Brewery Legitimus, and a cider from NE Cider Company.
+Noble Jay also had a table beer from Kent Falls on tap as well as a pils from Brewery Legitimus, and a cider from New England Cider Company.
 Wow, wow, wow.
 (Okay, they had a Beer’d DIPA on tap as well, but at least it was Beer’d.)

 I was most interested in the Baltic porter because I rather enjoy them.
 It’s called Fatty Boom Boom here and if you were wondering, the brewery is a fan of Die Antwoord and Fatty Boom Boom is the name of one of their songs.
 Wondering what brewery owning oceanographers from western Virginia have on heavy rotation?
 Wonder no more (Language warning):

 I’ll give you a moment to recover.
 South Africa is a weird place.